sanghyun-son/ntire-2020-deblur-mobile/README.md

 $ sudo apt install bazel-1.2.1
 ```

-Before building the evaluation binary, please setup the configuration by following:
+Before building the evaluation binary, please set the configuration by following:

 ```bash
 # You are in tensorflow/.